 Coordinating, Developing, and Delivering Highway Transportation Innovations

-Laboratory Equipment: Several concrete, mortar, and paste mixers of various sizes and types are available in the Concrete Laboratory, including a high-shear paste mixer and a high-intensity concrete mixer (Figure 1).
+Laboratory Equipment: Concrete, mortar, and paste mixers of various sizes and types are available in the Concrete Laboratory, including a high-shear paste mixer and a high-intensity concrete mixer (figure 1).

 |»||Office of Infrastructure R&D|